marco-buratto/signage-orchestrator/README.md

     apt install -y /root/signage-orchestrator-*.deb

-During the installation, debconf will ask you to set the timezone according to yours and to create a password for the admin user of Signage Orchestrator, in order to be able to login and connect players.
+During the installation, debconf will ask you to set the timezone according to yours and to create a password for the admin user of Signage Orchestrator (use *ONLY ALPHANUMERIC* characters), in order to be able to login and connect players.
 The following images are shown as an example:

 ![Installation1](docs/installation/install.1.png)
 ![Installation2](docs/installation/install.2.png)